Caltech-IPAC/kete/docs/api/interface.rst

 Below are APIs to external organizations and web interfaces.
-These are provided primarily to make it easier to fetch data from these various sources for analysis with NEOSpy.
+These are provided primarily to make it easier to fetch data from these various sources for analysis with apohele.

 Minor Planet Center (MPC)
 -------------------------

-.. automodule:: neospy.mpc
+.. automodule:: apohele.mpc
    :members:
    :inherited-members:

 IPAC - IRSA
 -----------

-.. automodule:: neospy.irsa
+.. automodule:: apohele.irsa
    :members:
    :inherited-members:

 JPL Horizons
 ------------

-.. automodule:: neospy.horizons
+.. automodule:: apohele.horizons
    :members:
    :inherited-members: